 The Kwan Um School of Zen relies heavily on its volunteers.
 This select group of members makes it possible to meet our mission of providing Zen Master Seung Sahn’s teachings to people all over the world.

-We are currently looking for volunteers to handle these tasks: webmaster, YouTube site development, online research, and kitchen help during sangha weekend in August and the DT retreat in September at the Providence Zen Center.
+We are currently looking for volunteers to handle these tasks: webmaster, YouTube site development, online research, and kitchen help during sangha weekends at the Providence Zen Center.

 A million “THANK YOUs” to all of you!